kmichal/ml-microservice-kubernetes/README.md

 ### Custom Docker Image repos

-To push locally build docker image to your repo edit and then run `upload_docker.sh`
+To push locally built docker image to your repo edit and then run `upload_docker.sh`